Welcome to today's edition of the Rush 24-7 podcast.

 I don't know whose it was.

-But if it was a sizable number, then that's an inter both parties to take note, particularly the Republican Party should take note.
+Both parties to take note, particularly the Republican Party should take note.

 That doesn't seem to be the case anymore.

-Of course, that was led by me, and that that led to temporary Republican deregistration, and then either sign up as an independent or Democrat to vote for Hillary in the primaries in 2008.
+And that led to temporary Republican deregistration and then either sign up as an independent or Democrat to vote for Hillary in the primaries in 2008.

-But that that was just temporary blip.
+But that was just a temporary blip.

-This last night was I thought it was fascinating.
+This last night was, I thought it was fascinating.

-Now the honest condensed version of the President's State of the Union address.
+Now the honest, condensed version of the president's state of the union address.

 Mr. Speaker, Mr. Vice President, members of Congress, and the rest of you.